Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Utility Allocation Problem

 The network controller performs the calculation of the shares to be allocated based on the number of applications, their utility functions, the network topology, current network status, and fairness criteria.
 For this paper we define the utility fairness criteria as follows.
 We first try to maximize the minimum utility over all applications (\textit{max-min-fairness}) and afterwards maximize the sum of utilities while allowing a small decrease in minimum utility.
 The complete allocation formulation is introduced in Appendix \ref{appendix:problem}.

 We formulate the problem as a Mixed Integer Linear Program (MILP).
-The objective of the MILP in the first step is to maximize the minimal utility value $UV_{min1}$ over all applications.
-In the second step the MILP maximizes the sum of all utility values, while the minimum utility $UV_{min2}$ is restricted to the range $UV_{min2} \in [UV_{min1} - \epsilon, UV_{min1}]$ with $\epsilon = 0.3$.
+The objective of the MILP in the first step is to maximize the minimal utility value $\UVMIN$ over all applications.
+In the second step the MILP maximizes the sum of all utility values, while the minimum utility $\UVMINII$ is restricted to the range $\UVMINII \in [(\UVMIN1 - \epsilon), \UVMINI]$ with $\epsilon = 0.3$.
 The MILP has to consider the two-dimensional utility function of every application, the capacities of all paths between application endpoints, and the delay at intermediate hops depending on the link utilization.
 The decision variables describe which pacing rate to apply to which application and how to configure the routing between application endpoints.

-We allocate a fixed data-rate per application and do not overprovision.
-Hence, we do not consider how much data-rate is actually consumed by the application.
-On the one side, static allocation guarantees predictable application performance.
+We allocate a specific data-rate per application.
+Hence, we do not consider how much data-rate is actually consumed by an application.
+On the one side, static allocation via application pacing can guarantee predictable application performance as this work shows in the experiments.
 But on the other side, there is no statistical multiplex gain in case the applications use less resources than allocated to them.
-As a consequence, the network is under-provisioned and available resources are not made available to other applications.
-But the peak rate of every conversation is limited by the pacing and the average rate can be monitored.
-Thus, existing research on Internet traffic and congestion can be leveraged, e.g., \cite{bonald:hal-00941783}, to overprovision the links based on a flow degradation probability.
+As a consequence, the network may be under-provisioned and available resources are potentially not made available to other applications.